sourabhrai15/PROJECT-1/README.md

 # PROJECT-1
-Intergrating jenkins and Sonar using Docke
+Intergrating jenkins and Sonar using Docker